SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a Java program, which:
+Create a Java program, that:

 Prints "**Hello Java**" to the console.